microsoft/azure-health-data-services-workshop/Challenge-08/Readme.md

 The DICOM Service has a built in DICOM Viewer.
 By copying and pasting the main URL for the DICOM Service into a web browswer, you can see the list of uploaded Studies.

-If you see 3 Studies listed and they open, then you have successful completed this part of the challenge.
+If you see 3 Studies listed and they open, then you have successfully completed this part of the challenge.
 Move to Part 2 of the challenge.

 ## Advanced Path